ABTanjir/bulk_php_obfuscator/README.md

 # Bulk Obfuscate PHP
-If you often update your php froject and want to obfuscate your source code You may be familiar with https://tools.kodigen.com/online-tools/php-obfuscator But I'm too lazy to obfuscate every single file one by one :(
+If you often update your php project and want to obfuscate your source code You may be familiar with https://tools.kodigen.com/online-tools/php-obfuscator

+I'm too lazy to obfuscate every single file one by one :( copy paste and copy paste game

 **Step 1**
 download the repo and run the command  ``pip install requirements.txt``